 The fluffiest mashed potatoes are made using a traditional method.
 But I take it one step further - I add cream cheese and light cream!
 These potatoes have the most wonderful texture, and they are the perfect side dish for any Thanksgiving meal.

 To hold mashed potatoes and keep them warm after they are made, place them in a tightly covered heatproof serving dish and put it over a pot of simmering water.
-The potatoes will hold for up to one hour.
-If you want to hold potatoes longer than that, or make them ahead of time, see my recipes for Slow Cooker Mashed Potatoes.

 - 3 lbs. russet potatoes, peeled